gichukipaul/PesaKit/README.md

 ## Upcoming Features
 I am continuously working on enhancing PesaKit.
 Stay tuned for upcoming features, including:
 - Async/Await (for efficient multithreading)
-- `Customer To Business Register URL(C2B)` - Register URL API works hand in hand with Customer to Business (C2B) APIs and allows receiving payment notifications to your `paybill`.
-This API enables you to register the callback URLs via which you shall receive payments notifications to your pay bill/till number.
+- `Customer To Business Register URL(C2B)` - Register URL API works hand in hand with Customer to Business (C2B) APIs and allows receiving payment notifications to your `pay bill`.
+This API enables you to register the callback URLs via which you shall receive payment notifications to your pay bill/till number.
 - `Business To Customer (B2C)` - B2C API is an API used to make payments from a Business to Customers
 - `Transaction Status` - Check the status of a transaction.
 - `Account Balance` - The Account Balance API is used to request the account balance of a short code.
 This can be used for both `B2C`, `Buy goods` and `pay bill` accounts.